-We conducted the System Usability Scale (SUS) study on 40 participants with random backgrounds.
-We recruited them from Profilic (\url{https://www.prolific.com}), an online platform that facilitates the recruitment of research participants for online studies.
-We only required the participants to have English as their primary language.
-Each participant was unique and had an unknown technical background.
-20 of them went to \SystemName{}'s website, and the other 20 went to RIPE Atlas.
-We examined the demographics of the participants on Prolific and found that they were well-diversified in terms of gender, ethnicity, nationality, student status, and employment status.
+We conducted a System Usability Scale (SUS) study with 40 participants recruited via Profilic, an online platform that facilitates participant recruitment for online studies.
+We only required participants to speak English as their primary language.
+We did not set any other filters, such as technical background, networking experience, or demographics, to target non-technical users.
+Since \GlobalpingSystemName{} was new at the time of this study, we did not expect any participants to have prior exposure to it, so we did not control for it.
+Participants were randomly assigned to either the \GlobalpingSystemName{} (n=20) or RIPE Atlas (n=20) group.
+After the experiment ended, we found that participants' demographics on Prolific were randomly distributed across gender, ethnicity, nationality, student status, and employment status.

+The SUS study was intentionally limited to a single, basic task, which is executing a ping measurement, to isolate perceived usability and initial accessibility, rather than to evaluate the system's full functional breadth or professional effectiveness.
+Our evaluation focuses on a ping-based task because it is the most fundamental and universally supported network diagnostic operation across global measurement platforms.
+This choice allows us to conduct a controlled, comparable usability assessment while minimizing the confounding complexity introduced by more advanced tasks.

-To instruct the 20 participants that tested \SystemName{}, we used the prompt "Go to \SystemName{}'s homepage at https://globalping.io and try sending a ping from any location in Germany to example.com in 5 minutes.
+To instruct the 20 participants who tested \GlobalpingSystemName{}, we used the prompt "Go to \GlobalpingSystemName{}'s homepage at https://globalping.io and try sending a ping from any location in Germany to example.com in 5 minutes.
 Then, answer the survey using the link."
-For RIPE Atlas users, we used the same prompt, except we replaced the system name and its URL.
-The survey was on Google Forms and had 10 SUS questions.
-We also added an extra question asking how long the ping operation took.
-We predicted some users couldn't complete the task, so they might get confused with this question.
-To solve this, we added the information "You will still get compensated if you couldn't complete the task in 5 minutes.
-Please enter N/A to the second question (How many minutes did the task take you?) if you couldn't complete the task." in the survey description part.
+For RIPE Atlas users, we used the same prompt, except that we replaced the system name and its URL.
+The survey was conducted via Google Forms and included 10 SUS questions.
+We also added a question asking how long the ping operation took.
+We predicted that some users might not be able to complete the task, so that they might get confused by this question.
+To address this, we added the following information to the survey description: "You will still get compensated if you could not complete the task in 5 minutes.
+Please enter N/A to the second question (How many minutes did the task take you?) if you could not complete the task."